david-vael/python-under-the-hood/CONTRIBUTING.md

 * Gradually introduce CPython internals and implementation details.
 * Remain accessible to beginners while providing deeper insights for curious learners.

-## Code of Conduct

-Please be respectful to all contributors.

-Constructive feedback is encouraged.
-Personal attacks, harassment, or disrespectful behavior will not be tolerated.

 ## Questions?

 Feel free to open an issue or start a discussion if you have questions, ideas, or suggestions.